 In a couple short months, Lucy has gone from not being able to pick up her head to moving it all around, smoothly and deliberately.
 She’s gone from barely being able to lift her arms to raising, reaching, grabbing and throwing.
 She’s gone from eating almost exclusively through a feeding tube, maybe swallowing a few tiny drops of water, to devouring taco meat and pickles through her mesh baby feeder.

 “At appointments, multiple times she has sat unassisted for 10 seconds,” said Ashley.
 “That’s unheard of.
 Kids with Type 1 don’t sit, ever.”

-Lucy has weekly appointments with Shana Sigmund, DPT, and Sara Girolami, PT, DPT, physical therapists at Children’s Hospital of Wisconsin.
+Lucy has weekly appointments with Shana Sigmund, DPT, and Sara Girolami, PT, DPT, physical therapists at Children’s Wisconsin.
 Just before Lucy received the gene therapy, she completed two standardized tests that assess the quantity (not quality) of her movement ability.
 Less than two months later, her scores on both tests improved significantly.